 Seemingly.
 A ton of GoDaddy web hosting reviews still say that GoDaddy sucks and that you should never trust your website with them.
 But who am I to follow the popular opinion?
 After all, the Salem witch trials were fueled by fear, and I’m not the one to be easily scared.

 So I did purchase a hosting plan from GoDaddy.
 Throughout the following sections, you’ll find what I discovered about pricing and ease of use, performance, security, additional features, and customer support.
-In case you don’t want to spend the next 15 minutes reading about all that, just skip to the end or choose the part that you’re interested in:
+In case you don’t want to spend the next 15 minutes reading about all that, just skip to the end.

 Pros and Cons of GoDaddy